Protonix Lawsuits: Kidney Complications

 What Are The Most Common Protonix Side Effects?

-Since gaining FDA approval, independent studies, manufacturer research, and FDA investigations have discovered a multitude of health complications that may be associated with Protonix use, these commonly include:
+Since gaining FDA approval, independent studies, manufacturer research, and FDA investigations have discovered a multitude of health complications that may be associated with use.
+These commonly include:

 What Are Uncommon Protonix Side Effects?